 When we were young, our parents told us how to act and what is important.
 As we grew older, we left our home to adventure in a wider world, throwing ourselves into experiences that changed our values from the ones we were raised with.

-The stories I share here are only fingers pointing at the moon of what lies beyond both belief and doubt . . . they contain what I believe is important, healing, beautiful and good; but they are only fingers and not the moon.
+The stories I share here are but fingers pointing at the moon of what lies beyond both belief and doubt . . . they contain what I feel is important, healing, beautiful and good; but they are only fingers and not the moon.
 If you look in the direction at which they point, they may be beneficial to you as they were to me.
-They may not.

-Such is the rasa (taste) of the stories I tell here . . .
+Such is the intended rasa (taste) of the stories I tell here . . .